 The longer version: If the machine has a static IP address, try connecting to that remotely.
-The machine must be set up to allow remote access (via ssh, screen sharing/vnc, remote desktop, etc.), but if you don’t have administrator privileges on this machine, we may need to enable remote access for you (see below).
+The machine must be set up to allow remote access (via ssh, Screen Sharing/VNC, Remote Desktop Protocol, etc.) and wake-on-network-access/NOT go to ‘sleep’, but if you don’t have administrator privileges on this machine, we may need to enable remote access for you (see below).
 We may also need to allow such a connection on the proper ports through the CoE firewall.
-You may be able to buy Provigil on the Campus VPN.
+You will need to be on the Campus VPN to reach your machine.

 Connecting to a Windows machine:

 – Try using MS’s Remote Desktop Assistant to configure your machine for remote access.